luije87/documentation/csv.rst

 department_gpa                Decimal of student’s departmental GPA bio                           A student's bio.
 Shown on the student profile.
-Visible to everyone who can see the profile. minor_names                   Semi-colon separated list skill_names                   Semi-colon separated list of skills external_link_urls            Semi-colon separated list of external links for the profile time_zone                     The time zone that this user is in.
-See time zones section for more details. disabled                      Pass true if this student should not be able to login is_public                     Pass false if this student's profile should not be viewable by approved employers.
-Used for students who have set "not contact" as on. education_currently_attending Boolean.
-Should be true if education_end_date is blank, false otherwise work_study_eligible           Pass true if this student is eligible for work study jobs
+Visible to everyone who can see the profile. minor_names                   Semi-colon separated list skill_names                   Semi-colon separated list of skills.
+This generally should not be used in a sync. external_link_urls            Semi-colon separated list of external links for the profile time_zone                     The time zone that this user is in.
+See time zones section for more details. disabled                      Pass true if this student should not be able to login. education_currently_attending Boolean.
+Should be true if education_end_date is blank, false otherwise work_study_eligible           Pass true if this student is eligible for work study jobs profile_review_status         This can be used to manage a students review status.
+Set this to "approved" if this student will not need a profile review.
+(Not relevant if profile review is not configured for your school) document_review_status        This can be used to manage a students document review status.
+Set this to "automatically_approved" if this student will not need documents approved.
+(Not relevant if document review is not configured for your school)
 ============================= ==================================================================

 For an example file with all possible fields [Click Here](https://drive.google.com/open?id=0B-F3sE2DoFa8eWFkMDBxcXNlUVE&authuser=0)